savagesteel/mpq-name-breaker/README.md

 # MPQ Name Breaker
 ## Information

-This tool a .NET Standard 2.1 PowerShell module that can be used to brute force Blizzard MPQ archives' name hashes.
+This tool is a .NET Standard 2.1 PowerShell module that can be used to brute force Blizzard MPQ archives' name hashes.
 This experimental work and has been successfully tested on:
 - Windows 10 x64
 - PowerShell 7.1 x64